BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Discussion

 \section{Discussion}

-We proposed BlindHarmony, a blind harmonization framework for harmonizing MR images from the source domain to the target domain.
-This framework does not require source domain information and data during training and can be applied to unseen images.
-The flow-based prior distribution network is trained, and the harmonized images are optimized using a distance between the source domain image and sampled image while using regularization based on the magnitude of the latent vector.
+In this work, we proposed BlindHarmony, a blind harmonization framework for harmonizing MR images from the source domain to the target domain.
+This framework does not require source domain data during training and can be applied to unseen source domain images.
+The flow-based prior distribution network is trained, and the harmonized images are optimized using a distance between the source domain image and the sampled image while using regularization based on the magnitude of the latent vector.

-The fact that BlindHarmony does not require source domain information during training is beneficial when applying the neural network to an unknown dataset or a dataset that does not have sufficient data for training.
-For example, a deep learning-based API provider that utilizes a network trained with a certain dataset may not know the source domain information.
-In this scenario, our framework can be used as an excellent initial approach that harmonizes data until sufficient data is collected for other methods.
+The fact that BlindHarmony does not require source domain data during training is beneficial when applying the neural network to an unknown dataset or a dataset that does not have sufficient data for training.
+For example, a deep learning-based API provider that utilizes a network trained on a certain dataset may not know the source domain information.
+In this scenario, our framework can be used as an excellent initial approach to harmonize data until sufficient data is collected for other methods.

-In a real-world dataset evaluation, BlindHarmony demonstrated superior performance compared to CycleGAN and U-net, which were particularly trained for certain source domains.
-The U-net requires perfectly registered paired datasets of both source and target domains for training, limiting the available dataset size.
-As for CycleGAN, it was originally developed for transferring style from source to target domains.
+In the real-world dataset evaluation involving the downstream task of white matter segmentation, BlindHarmony demonstrated superior performance compared to CycleGAN and U-Net, which were explicitly trained on specific source domains.
+While U-Net is good at image translation, it may miss fine structures.
+As for CycleGAN, it was originally designed to transfer style from source to target domains.
 In this harmonization case, the fine structure in MR images can also be considered as a style from the perspective of CycleGAN, leading to structural distortion in CycleGAN harmonization.
+Unlike image-to-image translation neural networks, BlindHarmony can enforce the structural information of the source domain images while harmonizing the images.
+This unique feature prevents the introduction of structural distortions and ensures more accurate and reliable harmonization results.